thesadru/disnake/docs/api.rst

         When this is the action, the type of :attr:`~AuditLogEntry.target` is an :class:`Object` with an ID.

-        A more filled out object can be found by using the :attr:`~AuditLogEntry.before` object.
+        A more filled ot object can be fond by using the :attr:`~AuditLogEntry.before` object.

         Possible attributes for :class:`AuditLogDiff`: